SahasTechnologies/react-schoolplanner/public/terms.md

 You are responsible for maintaining the security of your device and the confidentiality of your data.
 This includes but is not limited to using secure passwords, enabling device encryption where available, and safeguarding your device against unauthorized access.

 8. **Third-Party Services**
-The Software incorporates icons provided by Lucide, as well as the Kwize Quote of the Day feature.
+The Software incorporates icons provided by Lucide, as well as the BrainyQuote Quote of the Day and Merriam-Webster Word of the Day features.
 We have no control over, and assume no responsibility for, the content, privacy policies, or practices of any third-party services.

 9. **Disclaimer of Warranties**
 9.1 **"AS IS" and "AS AVAILABLE"**